LeonMengoni/Bayesian-Phylogenetics/README.md

 P(\lbrace t\rbrace) = \prod_{i=1}^E P(t_i) = \prod_{i=1}^E \lambda e^{-\lambda t_i} \propto \exp\left({-\lambda\sum_{i=1}^E t_i}\right) \propto e^{-\lambda L}
 $$

 where $L$ is the total length of the tree, defined as the sum of all the branch lengths (and $E$ is of course the total number of branches in the tree).
-If the individual branch lengths are distributed exponentially, the distribution of their sum will be a gamma distribution.
-Therefore, a different approach could be to sample the total tree length $L$ from a gamma distribution and then obtain the individual branch lengths proportionally with respect to a Dirichlet distribution. (**TODO**)

 ## 4. Likelihood calculation: Felsenstein's pruning algorithm